AnirudhhVenkat/personal_website/_posts/2024-04-12-coastal-carbon.md

 abstract: /pdfs/AVenkat_NASAMUREP_Abstract.pdf
 ---

 We analyzed the impact of storms on coastal carbon budgets using NASA satellite data.
-Our work revealed significant correlations between storm events and sediment-derived DOC distribution in the Gulf of Mexico.
-Using Python, we developed visualization tools to track DOC patterns and oceanographic parameters, providing new insights into coastal carbon dynamics.
+Our work revealed correlations between storm events and sediment-derived DOC distribution in the Gulf of Mexico.